I was raised on a farm.

 I was unable to play sports in school as most of the games were in the evenings or overlapped the evening hours.
-During the daytime physical exercise class, the coach would show the soles of my feet to others, commenting how tough the soles were.
-I never had a pair of tennis shoes.
+During the daytime physical exercise class, the coach would show the soles of my bare feet to others, commenting how tough the soles were.
+I took typing class the last two years of high school to avoid the sports classes since I could not play the games.

 In the flooded bottoms along the James Fork River, the dust was so thick at times from the dried mud from the overflowing river that I could not see the edge of the sled.
 Those old seresa bales were so heavy the strings would break as the bale dropped out the end of the baler.
 On the praries, it was so hot and when the baler would break down, the only shade was up under the baler.
 It was hard to breathe under there with all the heat and pollen while the boss went to town for a part.